 - Sweat test.
 A sweat-producing chemical is applied to a small area of skin.
 The collected sweat is then tested to see if it's saltier than normal.

 - Genetic testing.
-DNA samples from blood or saliva can be checked for specific defects on the gene responsible for cystic fibrosis.
+DNA samples from blood can be checked for specific defects on the gene responsible for cystic fibrosis.

 Testing of older children and adults

 Cystic fibrosis tests may be recommended for older children and adults who weren't screened at birth.
 Your doctor may suggest genetic and sweat tests for cystic fibrosis if you have recurring bouts of inflamed pancreas (pancreatitis), nasal polyps, chronic sinus or lung infections, bronchiectasis, or male infertility.